-The loincord does not really "cover", and yet in many societies it was enough as clothing.
+Loincords do not really “cover“, however, it was enough in many societies as clothing.
 In many surviving peoples of the South Pacific or in South America, a penis sheath has been established as a garment for men, which serves to cover the glans.

 An exposed glans, whether due to circumcision or natural foreskin formation, these peoples rate as extremely shame-offending and not to be seen by anyone, not even other men.
 Therefore, the men lay their penis sheath exclusively for urinating and bathing and squat to urinate, so that nobody's eyes fall on the glans.